vfaraji89/vfaraji89/README.md

 My toolkit includes a range of technologies for data management, automation, and analysis:

 *   **Languages:** SQL, Python (including NumPy and Pandas)
-*   **AI Frameworks & Tools:** LangChain, LangGraph, LangSmith, OpenAI APIs
+*   **AI Frameworks & Tools** LangChain, Agno, Agent Garden
 *   **Data Management:** Vector Databases, ETL processes, Data Ingestion
-*   **Workflow Automation:** n8n, Agno, Google Genkit, Vercel
+*   **Workflow Automation:** n8n, Power Automate
 *   **DevOps:** AzureDev, Docker (currently learning)
-*   **BI & Visualization:** PowerBI
+*   **BI & Visualization:** PowerBI, HTML

 ## Projects

-I have worked on a variety of projects that demonstrate my skills in data analysis, AI, and product development.
+I have worked on a variety of projects that demonstrate my skills in product data, AI, and product development.
 Some of these include:

 *   **Position Extraction App:** An LLM-driven application that automatically extracts and classifies position titles from unstructured text.
 *   **People Data Handbook:** A comprehensive guide to People Analytics for the Persian-speaking community.